koot-labs/telegram-bot-dialogs/README.md

 }
 ```

 ### 2. Create a Telegram command

+> [!IMPORTANT]
+> Note, Telegram command is just one of examples of triggers that can activate Dialog.
+> You can use any other trigger to activate Dialog (e.g. by message content, by user_id, etc.).
+> If a user already initiated a chat with your bot,
+> you can activate a Dialog anytime from your server (e.g. by cron), see `\KootLabs\TelegramBotDialogs\Objects\BotInitiatedUpdate`.

 To initiate a dialog please use `DialogManager` (or, if you use Laravel, `Dialogs` Facade) — it will care about storing and recovering `Dialog` instance state between steps/requests.
 To execute the first and next steps please call `Dialogs::proceed()` method with update object as an argument.